2023 24 Hours of Daytona: Start and early hours

 Racing began at 1:40 p.m.
 EST. Tom Blomqvist in the No. 60 Meyer Shank Racing Acura took the early lead.
 The race quickly saw its first full course caution period when the No. 8 Tower Motorsports Oreca, one of the favorites in the LMP2 category, came to a halt with mechanical problems on the first lap.
 When racing resumed again, Blomqvist moved into the lead once more, while the No. 10 Wayne Taylor Racing Acura and the No. 6 Porsche Penske Motorsport Porsche battled for 2nd.
 At the close of the first hour, the No. 25 BMW M Team RLL BMW became the first of the GTP cars to encounter problems, as it pulled off the track and into the garage.
 The No. 25 would not return to the track for over three hours.
-In the lower classes, the No. 52 PR1/Mathiasen Motorsports Oreca led in LMP2, the No. 74 Tiley Motorsports Ligier led in LMP3, the No. 23 Heart of Racing Team Aston Martin led in GTD Pro, and the No. 93 Racers' Edge Motorsports Acura led in GTD.
+In the lower classes, the No. 52 PR1/Mathiasen Motorsports Oreca led in LMP2, the No. 74 Riley Motorsports Ligier led in LMP3, the No. 23 Heart of Racing Team Aston Martin led in GTD Pro, and the No. 93 Racers' Edge Motorsports Acura led in GTD.

 During the second stint of the race, the No. 60, now driven by Colin Braun, was challenged by the No. 01 and No 02 Cadillac Racing entries, with the No. 01 eventually overtaking and holding the lead at the three hour mark of the race.
 This came as the race was interrupted by another full course yellow near the start of the third hour, as the No. 42 NTE Sport Lambroghini suffered an accident at turn one.
 In the LMP3 class, the No. 74, one of the favorites for class victory, suffered an engine failure, forcing its retirement from the race.
 The No. 13 AWA Duqueine inherited the lead after that 74's misfortune.
 In the GTD ranks, the No. 3 Corvette Racing Chevrolet, driven by Jordan Taylor, moved forward and took the lead in the GTD Pro class, while the No. 93 remained in the lead of GTD.
 Hour 4 saw another interruption, as the No. 96 Turner Motorsport BMW came to a halt on track with driveline issues, dropping them far down the order.
 After the full course caution, the No. 60 reclaimed the overall lead, while further back, the No. 33 Sean Creech Motorsports Ligier took the lead in LMP3 and the No. 32 Team Korthoff Motorsports Mercedes moved to the lead of GTD, despite an incident with a prototype in the previous hour.